isabella232/OfficeDocs-Enterprise-pr.it-IT/Enterprise/plan-for-multi-geo.md

 Dopo aver completato i test con l'utente test, selezionare un gruppo pilota, ad esempio il proprio dipartimento IT, prima di usare OneDrive e Exchange in una nuova posizione geografica.
 Per il primo gruppo, selezionare gli utenti che non dispongono ancora di un OneDrive. È consigliabile non inserire non più di cinque persone nel gruppo iniziale, ma espanderlo gradualmente seguendo un approccio di distribuzione in blocco.

-Ogni utente deve avere una *posizione dati preferita* (PDL) impostata in modo che Microsoft 365 possa determinare in quale posizione geografica effettuare il provisioning di OneDrive.
-La posizione dati preferita dell'utente deve corrispondere alla località satellite selezionata o alla posizione centrale.
-Il campo PDL non è obbligatorio ma è consigliabile impostare una PDL per tutti gli utenti.
-Verrà eseguito il provisioning in posizione centrale dei carichi di lavoro di un utente senza una PDL.
+Each user should have a *preferred data location* (PDL) set so that Microsoft 365 can determine in which geo location to provision their OneDrive.
+The user's preferred data location must match one of your chosen satellite locations or your central location.
+While the PDL field is not mandatory, we recommend that a PDL be set for all users.
+Workloads of a user without a PDL will be provisioned in the central location.

-Creare un elenco degli utenti e includere il nome dell'entità utente (UPN) e il codice di posizione per la posizione dati preferita appropriata.
-Includere l'utente test e il gruppo pilota iniziale per cominciare.
-Tale elenco è necessario per le procedure di configurazione.
+Create a list of your users, and include their user principal name (UPN) and the location code for the appropriate preferred data location.
+Include your test user and your initial pilot group to start with.
+You'll need this list for the configuration procedures.

 Se gli utenti vengono sincronizzati da un sistema di Active Directory locale con Azure Active Directory, è necessario impostare la posizione preferita dati come attributo di Active Directory e sincronizzarla con Azure Active Directory Connect.
 Non è possibile configurare direttamente la posizione dati consigliata per gli utenti sincronizzati con Azure AD PowerShell.
 La procedura per configurare PDL in Active Directory e la sincronizzazione è descritta in[Sincronizzazione di Azure Active Directory Connect: configurare il percorso di dati consigliato per le risorse di Microsoft 365](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnectsync-feature-preferreddatalocation).

-L'amministrazione di un tenant multi-geografico può essere diverso da un tenant non multi-geografico, dal momento che la maggior parte delle impostazioni SharePoint e OneDrive e i servizi hanno funzionalità multi-geo. È consigliabile consultare [Amministrazione di un ambiente multi-geografico](administering-a-multi-geo-environment.md) prima di procedere con la configurazione.
+The administration of a multi-geo tenant can differ from a non-multi-geo tenant, as many of the SharePoint and OneDrive settings and services are multi-geo aware.
+We recommend that you review [Administering a multi-geo environment](administering-a-multi-geo-environment.md) before you proceed with your configuration.

 Leggere [Esperienza utente in un ambiente multi-geografico](multi-geo-user-experience.md) per i dettagli riguardanti l'esperienza degli utenti finali in un ambiente multi-geografico.

-Per informazioni dettagliate sull'esperienza di Teams in un tenant Microsoft 365 Multi-Geo, consultare [Esperienza di Teams in un tenant con Microsoft 365 OneDrive e SharePoint Online Multi-Geo.](https://docs.microsoft.com/microsoftteams/teams-experience-o365odb-spo-multi-geo)
+Per informazioni dettagliate sull'esperienza di Teams in un tenant Microsoft 365 Multi-Geo, vedere [Esperienza di Teams in un tenant con Microsoft 365 OneDrive e SharePoint Online Multi-Geo.](https://docs.microsoft.com/microsoftteams/teams-experience-o365odb-spo-multi-geo)

 Per iniziare a configurare Microsoft 365 Multi-Geo, vedere [Configurare Microsoft 365 Multi-Geo](multi-geo-tenant-configuration.md).